ANTH 108. Latin American Cultures (3)

 ANTH 425.
 Culture, Health and Healing (3)

-Prerequisites: ANTH 151 or ANTH 152.
+Prerequisite: ANTH 151 or ANTH 152.
 Introduction to medical anthropology, the study of the interaction of biological, psychological and sociocultural factors in human promotion of health and adaptation to disease.

 ANTH 426.
 Old World Archaeology (3)